 The main parade of the Festa dos Tabuleiros

+There are a few parades as part of the 10-day Festival of Trays in Tomar, but the main one you want to see is on the Sunday.
 The parade begins in the town’s central square with a blessing of the Cortejo dos Tabuleiros (the main procession).
 The women then all rise as one (this is meant to be magical to see, but sadly we couldn’t see it from where we were standing!) and proceed to weave their way through the town, covering upwards of 5km.
-Picture this: hours of walking around balancing a 1.5-metre (or more) tower weighing anywhere between 16 and 18kg….you’d want to have done some decent training in preparation.

 We were there for the main procession, but there are so many other events as part of the festival, including the exceedingly cute children’s procession – which is just the same thing but scaled down for kids as young as three.
+If you arrive on the Saturday before the main parade on Sunday, in the afternoon there are traditional games including a donkey race, wood cutting, quoits, a cart race and more.

-A vida é uma festa (life is a party) in Tomar
+A vida é uma festa (life is a party) in Tomar during the Festa dos Tabuleiros

 Outside of the procession itself, the whole town is decked out in a breathtaking display of crepe paper flowers, leaves and intricate decorations.
 Whole streets transform from residential alleyways to Alice in Wonderland-like colourful floral paper landscapes.
 Being a Portuguese cultural festival, there’s also music and marching bands, plus beer, wine and food spilling from every alleyway, corner and doorway all day and night.

 We almost didn’t make the trip when we went in 2019 as I had a work shift that day.
-In hindsight, I’m so thankful we made the effort because otherwise we would have missed out on one of the most visually overwhelming cultural festivals I’ve ever seen.
+In hindsight, I’m so thankful we made the effort as otherwise we would have missed out on one of the most visually overwhelming cultural festivals I’ve ever seen.